AndreyDobrovolskyOdessa/usbprog/README.md

 Programming voltage got using MC34063 boost convertor.
 Programming voltage set manually.

-Can be used for programming externelly powered devices.
+Can be used for programming externally powered devices.